Anton Du Beke: Books

 Du Beke has released a book called Anton's Dance Class which was serialised in the Mail on Sunday.
 Du Beke also wrote an A–Z of ballroom dancing, B is for Ballroom.

+Buckingham Hotel series

 In October 2018, Du Beke released his debut novel One Enchanted Evening.
-Du Beke has now released five novels which have all been set around the Buckingham Hotel and characters Raymond and Nancy:
+Du Beke has now released six novels in the series which have all been set around the Buckingham Hotel and characters Raymond and Nancy.
+A 7th book was due for release in 2024 and 8th in 2025.